genome/bfx-workshop/lectures/week_06/README.md

 ```
 Note the piping on the command line with `<()` that takes the input of `samtools mpileup` and feeds it to varscan.

-- Which caller was faster?  (and remember, we're only calling variants on a very small portion of the genome!!)
+- Which caller was faster?

 Both callers typically require post-processing to give only high-quality variant calls, but let's take a quick look at the raw outputs.
 Mutect outputs a gzipped files, so you'll have to either run `gunzip -c mutect.vcf.gz | less`, or for a shortcut, just use `zless mutect.vcf.gz`